 Typical activities: animal watching, bird watching, camping, hiking, walking

-Number of reports: 9
+Number of reports: 13

 WILDLIFE IN Loch Ness

-According to reports submitted to WildSide, the most popular species that can be seen here are:
+According to reports submitted to WildSide, the top ten most popular species that can be seen here are:

-Golden eagle – 30% OF wildside users (3/10) REPORTED SIGHTINGS
+#1 Golden eagle – 23% OF wildside users (3/13) REPORTED SIGHTINGS

 We’ve seen them when walking through the high peat bogs on the hilltops around Ardochy.
 And we also found evidence of them using the laboratory site using eDNA analysis!
 If you go looking there are some good tips for eagle watching in Scotland here.
 There are reports of eagle sightings on some of the cruises on Loch Ness.
 You could also check out the Trees for Life rewilding project at Dundreggan which has just had their first successful breeding eagles for 40 years!
 Alternatively, head to the nearby Findhorn Valley for a great spot to see these amazing birds.

-Pine marten – 0% OF wildside users (0/10) REPORTED SIGHTINGS
+#2 Pine marten – 8% OF wildside users (1/13) REPORTED SIGHTINGS

-Red squirrel – 30% OF wildside users (3/10) REPORTED SIGHTINGS
+#3 Red squirrel – 31% OF wildside users (4/13) REPORTED SIGHTINGS

 Loch Ness is also an important place for red squirrels.
 And like pine martens, one of the best places to see them is in the gardens of local B&Bs.
 Craik Na Dav B&B again seems to be a popular place to spot these adorable creatures.
 While most people go the area in the summer months, it is the autumn time when squirrels are most active and your chances of sightings are highest.

 At the laboratory, we’ve been monitoring the red squirrel population by counting the number of pine cones eaten.
 It seems there’s a population of between 5-9 individuals using the site.
 The camera traps are full of videos of them scurrying about looking for food – and we’ve even seen them from the windows of the cabin.
 They’ve also been spotted at the Trees for Life Dundreggan estate north of the loch.
 You can learn more about the pioneering red squirrel work by Trees for Life here.
 Alternatively, check out the red squirrel walk at the Falls of Foyers for a great spot to look out for them.

-#4 European Badger – 0% OF wildside users (0/10) REPORTED SIGHTINGS
+#4 European Badger – 0% OF wildside users (0/13) REPORTED SIGHTINGS

 There are plenty of badgers in and around the Loch Ness area – although being nocturnal creatures they are pretty difficult to see!
 We get plenty of them stumbling across the camera traps at the laboratory site but haven’t actually seen any in the flesh.
 There are some reports on TripAdvisor suggesting that the Serendipity B&B is a good place to look out for badgers.
-Although you might have to be patient and happy to sit outside in the dark if you want a chance of seeing any!
+Be warned – you might have to be patient and happy to sit outside in the dark if you want a chance of seeing any!

-Red deer – 60% OF wildside users (6/10) REPORTED SIGHTINGS
+#7 Red deer – 46% OF wildside users (6/13) REPORTED SIGHTINGS

 Red deer are a common sight in the Loch Ness area year-round.
 They spend the summer up in the hills before moving lower down in the winter where food is more readily available.
 This means you often have a chance to see them up close – especially in winter.
 It’s not unusual in the remoter areas, such as south of the loch, to find red deer in gardens munching on shrubs and buses!
 One of the challenges at the laboratory is to keep hungry deer away from the trees we’re planting.
 Keep a lookout when you’re walking, cycling, or driving and you’ll have a good chance of spotting one.
 Note, the lack of reports on TripAdvisor is due to people not specifying the type of deer they have seen.
 Not a lack of deer!

-#10 Wildcat – 0% OF WILDSIDE USERS (0/10) REPORTED SIGHTINGS
+#10 Wildcat – 0% OF WILDSIDE USERS (0/13) REPORTED SIGHTINGS

-The Scottish wildcat – or Highland Tiger – is the UK’s only remaining cat.
+The Scottish wildcat – or Highland Tiger – is the UK’s only remaining wild cat.
 Once widespread across the UK, they are now restricted to northern Scotland.
 This is due to a combination of habitat loss, hunting, and interbreeding with domestic cats.
 It’s estimated that there may only be around 30 to 430 individuals left – making them one of the rarest cats in the world.
 While there may be wildcats in the Loch Ness area – there are priority areas to the north and east of the loch – any population is likely to be extremely small.
 There are some nice tips on how to look out for wildcats here.
 But sadly, your chances of seeing one in the wild are about the same as seeing Nessie.